Adults Out of Control: The Spread of Stress Reactivity

-When babies are left to cry, with no parental attempt at timely comforting, their brains can be flooded with high levels of potentially neurotoxic stress hormones such as cortisol (Blunt Bugental, Martorell, & Barraza, 2003; Gunnar & Donzella, 2002).
-Opiods, which promote feelings of well-being, diminish during human sadness (Zubieta et al., 2003), and psychic pain circuits are aroused (Eisenberger, Lieberman, & Williams, 2003; Panksepp, 2003).
+When babies are left to cry with no parental attempt at timely comforting, their brains can be flooded with high levels of potentially neurotoxic stress hormones, such as cortisol (Blunt Bugental, Martorell, & Barraza, 2003; Gunnar & Donzella, 2002).
+Opioids, which promote feelings of well-being, diminish during human sadness (Zubieta et al., 2003), and psychic pain circuits are aroused (Eisenberger, Lieberman, & Williams, 2003; Panksepp, 2003).

 Epigenetic effects occur (genes are turned on or off and become part of subsequent cell generation).
-As a result, brain stress response systems can be wired permanently for oversensitivity and overreactivity (Anisman, Zaharia, Meaney, & Merali., 1998), leading to predispositions for clinical depression and anxiety (Barbas et al., 2003; de Kloet, Sibug, Helmerhorst, & Schmidt, 2005; see Watt & Panksepp, 2009, for a review), poor mental and physical health outcomes, and accelerated aging and mortality (for a review, Preston & de Waal, 2002).
+As a result, brain stress-response systems can be wired permanently for oversensitivity and hyperreactivity (Anisman, Zaharia, Meaney, & Merali., 1998), leading to predispositions for clinical depression and anxiety (Barbas et al., 2003; de Kloet, Sibug, Helmerhorst, & Schmidt, 2005; see Watt & Panksepp, 2009, for a review), poor mental and physical health outcomes, and accelerated aging and mortality (for a review, Preston & de Waal, 2002).

 Generally, children are highly reactive to noise in the first five years of life and need to be protected from things that scare them.
 One trauma during this time can have lasting consequences.

 Children are sensitive to different types of scary media at different ages.
 Joanne Cantor has mapped this out.
 Grotesque and transforming threatening images scare young children; real-life violence scares elementary school children.
-Seeing a show at the wrong time can be scarring (ask your friends how many sleep with a light on and when it started-chances are it was when they saw a too-scary movie at the wrong age).
-See here.
+Seeing a show at the wrong time can be scarring (ask your friends how many sleep with a light on and when it started — chances are, it was when they saw a too-scary movie at the wrong age).

-Stress reactive people think differently.
+Stress-reactive people think differently.
 They are paranoid and suspicious.
-In the throes of a stress response, vision narrows, action choices are focused on self-protection.
-Violent action can seem like the right, moral, thing to do.
+In the throes of a stress response, our vision narrows, and our action choices are focused on self-protection.
+Violent action can seem like the right, moral thing to do.

 George Zimmerman is a case in point.
 He stalked and killed an innocent teenager.
 Apparently, his anxiety got the better of him.

-Stress reactive people often are unaware that their perception is out of line.
+Stress-reactive people often are unaware that their perception is out of line.
 Their current filters are influenced by their past trauma.
-They tend to be oppositional-their social skills are undermined by early or later trauma, making hard to get along with others, so instead of cooperating, they blame others for any troubles, whether immigrants, minorities, children, co-workers, strangers, neighbors.
+They tend to be oppositional — their social skills are undermined by early or later trauma, making it hard to get along with others, so instead of cooperating, they blame others for any troubles, whether immigrants, minorities, children, co-workers, strangers, or neighbors.

-Stress reactive people shrink from civic dialogue.
-They don't trust others so why get to know them and have conversations and cooperate?
-Trust and civic engagement have been diminishing for the last 50 years in the USA.
-(I think our hospital birthing practices have something to do with that too.)
+Stress-reactive people shrink from civic dialogue.
+They don't trust others, so why get to know them and have conversations and cooperate?
+Trust and civic engagement have been diminishing for the last 50 years in the U.S. (I think our hospital birthing practices have something to do with that too.)